audrey617/My-Notes/DC/InterestingTopics.md

-Some topics I'm interested in or just some comments.
+Some topics I'm interested in or just some thoughts.
 Outside of the lecture/exam scope.</br>

 **Chord - Is chord really correct?** </br>